sabegg2/Project3/README.md

 ## The data

 This study uses two datasets, both from anemometers located in North Dakota at 47.8437 N, 102.8524 W, elevation 2300 ft above sea level.
-The data from both anemometers spans spans 30 days from February 11, 2024 to March 11, 2024.
+The data from both anemometers spans 30 days from February 11, 2024 to March 11, 2024.
 One dataset is from is from a 2D anemometer and the other from a 3D anemometer.
 The anemometers measure on five-second intervals.
 There are two two-day gaps in the data, corresponding to when one or both of the anemometers was iced up: February 22 and 23 (both anemometers iced up) and March 3 and 4 (3D anemometer iced up).
 So there are a total of 26 days of data to compare.
 The raw 2D anemometer data contains 472,048 rows (pared down to 404,984 rows after cleaning the data) and the raw 3D anemometer data contains 420,917 rows (pared down to 420,911 rows after cleaning the data).

 The relevant columns include: